actualbudget/docs/docs/getting-started/starting-clean.md

 In some situations it may make sense to put a credit card account off budget.
 This is generally not recommended unless you are not using that card for any spending and are exclusively paying it off.

 ### How to Setup Accounts
-The process of adding an account is detailed [here](../accounts/#adding-a-new-account).
+The process of adding an account is detailed in [the adding a new account page](../accounts/#adding-a-new-account).

-For bank syncing, Actual currently has built in support for [goCardless](../advanced/bank-sync) which works for most EU/UK banks.
+For bank syncing, Actual has built-in support for [GoCardless](../advanced/bank-sync) which works for most EU/UK banks.
 For other bank syncing option see the [community projects page](../community-repos).

 ## 2. Setting up your Budget Categories

 Now that your accounts are set up and your current balance is accurate, you can start adding budget categories.
-As a rule of thumb, make as many categories as you can think of.
 It is easier to merge categories later than it is to manually move transactions to a new category down the road.

 By default, Actual will start you off with a few basic expense categories Food, General, Bills, Bills (Flexible), and Savings.
 Some others you may want to add would be rent/mortgage, taxes, eating out, specific utilities, subscription services, charitable donations, child care, gifts, fun money, or debt payment, just to name a few.